Sergio0694/NeuralNetwork.NET/README.md

     0.025f); // The optional L2 regularization parameter
 ```

+**Note:** the `NetworkManager` methods are also available as asynchronous APIs.

 ### Serialization and deserialization

-The `INeuralNetwork` interface exposes a `SerializeAsJSON` method that can be used to serialize any network at any given time.
+The `INeuralNetwork` interface exposes a `SerializeAsJson` method that can be used to serialize any network at any given time.
 In order to get a new network instance from a serialized JSON string, just use the `NeuralNetworkLoader.TryLoadJson` method: it will parse the input text and automatically return a neural network with the original parameters.

 There's also an additional `Save` method to save a neural network to a binary file.
 This provides a small, easy to share file that contains all the info on the current network.